One year ago, my darling little niece was born. Any time I see this cutie is a good day. Happy Birthday baby!

 Took my dad's friend's daughter out for her belated birthday at Larchmont Bungalow - Los Angeles.
 Red and blue velvet pancakes, lobster cakes, and lobster, crab, and shrimp omelet.
 I'm generally wary of hipster places, but everything was so delicious.
 Now, I wish I had bought more than one Groupon.
 She told me she was moving back to Oregon, so I decided at the last minute to take her to the J. Paul Getty Center & Museum - Los Angeles before she left town.

 The day after my bout with food poisoning, I remained abed and finished quilting a baby blanket for some friends.
 I was experimenting with a quicker design and completed it in three non-consecutive days.
-After a wash and tumble dry, the quilt ended up nicer than I thought.
+After a wash and tumble dry, the quilt ended up nicer than I expected.

 Rainy days remind me of home.
 Except for the fact that SoCal drivers don't know how to deal with the rain.
 I am so glad my commute is super short.
 Dinner was leftover baked mackerel, jasmine rice, and a side of Baechu Kimchee (Korean Pickled Napa Cabbage).
 I ate straight out of the container.
 I didn't even wash the blueberries that I ate for dessert.
 Then I happily put on my gray flannel pajama pants and rummaged around my sock drawer until I settled on these double-decker red bus socks I bought in London long ago.